Lake Placid, New York: 2000 census

+Arts and culture

 There were three major hotels built in the 1870s, and many subsequent inns flourished.
 Among the most prominent hotels were: The Grand View Hotel, Stevens House, The Mirror Lake Inn, The Ruisseaumont Hotel, Northwoods Inn, Hotel Marcy, Searles House, and The Homestead.
 Some of them are still in business.

-Movie theaters

 The Happy Hour Theatre, located directly on Mirror Lake, was the first movie house in Lake Placid.
 It was in business from 1911 to 1928.
 The Adirondack Theater Corporation bought it in the 1920s and also operated the newer Palace Theatre (opened in 1926) on the same street.
 Films were also shown several times a week at the Lake Placid Club, with the major film distributors delivering films via the Palace Theatre.
 In 1969, the Harbor Theatre opened near Holiday Harbor on the shores of Lake Placid and showed movies until 1986.
 The Palace is still operating at its original vintage setting on Main Street.